HEIGVD-PRG1-F-2022/lab06-lastrobotstanding-roboto/README.md

 		static void printStat(const RobotState& state, unsigned index) }
 ```
+`Robot` and `RobotState` are implemented in the librobots library and not described here.

 *Note: Mermaid doesn't support nested types (so `vector vector<string> structure` is given as a replacement of `vector<vector<string>> structure`).*